Tumlee/SaucerSmash/README.md

+# Downloads

+To download SaucerSmash, simply grab the latest release at https://github.com/Tumlee/SaucerSmash/releases/ Currently, only Windows binaries are available for download.

 # How  to build

 To build this project, simply navigate into the root directory of this project and execute 'dub'